johnhuang316/class-report/README.md

 # Kindergarten Daily Report Generator

-This project provides a simple API that allows users to generate kindergarten daily reports from a Notion page ID or link, publish them to Notion, and return a link to the new page.
+This project provides a simple API and web interface that allows users to generate kindergarten daily reports from a Notion page ID or link, publish them to Notion, and return a link to the new page.

 ## Features

+- Web interface for easy report generation
 - Accept Notion page ID or URL
 - Extract text and photo URLs from Notion pages
 - Generate daily reports using Gemini API